betaflight/betaflight.com/docs/development/API/Cloud-Build-API.md

 SRXL
 ```

-Note: telemetry for CRSF, ELRS, FPORT and GHST are included during the build.
+Note: telemetry for CRSF, ELRS, FPORT and GHOST are included during the build.

 ### OSD Options